ducarme/springable/docs/getting_started.md

     in a cell at the start of your document.

-## Try online without installation
+## Try online without any installation
 Try `springable` online, without any installation in an [interactive online notebook](https://colab.research.google.com/github/ducarme/springable/blob/main/docs/examples/example01_getting_started/example01_getting_started.ipynb)

 ## Running a simulation